enzodipasquale/player-template/penalty_shootout_rules.md

     opponent_id → {
         "shoot": direction ($0$, $1$, or $2$),
         "keep": opponent's defence direction ($0$, $1$, or $2$),
-        "score": True if the shot scored, False otherwise }
+        "outcome": True if the shot scored, False otherwise }
 }
 ```

-Until a duel resolves, the `score` field is omitted (or `null`).
+Until a duel resolves, the `outcome` field is omitted (or `null`).
 The `keep` field always reports the keeper’s choice (the opponent listed in the key).

 ## Action space